top of page

 Talking about suicide won’t make someone more likely to do it, but it might help prevent them if they are considering it.

-• Find a private space where you have time to talk and won’t be interrupted
+• Find a private, quiet space where you won’t be interrupted

-• Show you care by giving them your full attention
+• Show you care by giving your full attention – put phones and distractions aside

-• If you think the person is in immediate danger, call 999
+• If you think someone is in immediate danger, call 999

 Risk factors